agsb/immu/README.md

 The extended indirect thread code (EITC) gives to Forth inner interpreter the decision of when use "pull and push" or "jump and link".

 [Details](https://github.com/agsb/immu/blob/main/Details.md)

+I'm requesting for comments about immu, an extended indirect thread code for forth.
+I welcome your patience.